Editorial advisory

 Water Verdict

-Clermont County receives a fair water quality assessment with a grade of B and a score of 69.7 out of 100.
+Clermont County, Ohio receives a fair water quality assessment with a grade of B and a score of 69.7 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 2 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 61.3% — worth watching in drier seasons.

 Violation Context

-Clermont County has recorded 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Clermont County, Ohio show 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 1.1 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+This compliance record sits alongside an unusually deep monitoring archive: 11,071 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance